jrpool/jsonresume-theme-a11y/README.md

 ## Status

 The current version of this theme is released as a minimum viable product.
 Contributions of, or suggestions for, enhancements and repairs are welcome.
 Feel free to make pull requests or open issues at [this theme’s repository](https://github.com/jrpool/jsonresume-theme-a11y).

+Contemplated future work includes:

+- Investigating accessibility flaws reported by Siteimprove (see above table).
+- Performing human accessibility tests.
+- Extension of the theme’s functionality to cover compatibility with commonly used résumé parsers.

 ## Usage